Azure Integration

 Create an app

-1. From the Microsoft Azure console, select App registrations.
+1. In the Azure Portal, go to App registrations.

-3. Select APIs my organization uses and select Windows Azure Active Directory from the list.
+3. Under APIs my organization uses, search for and select Windows Azure Active Directory.

 • Directory.Read.All